syzdev/cesium-plugins-docs/docs/docs/FloodAnalysis.md

 const flood = new FloodAnalysis(Cesium, viewer, pos, floodOpts)
 ```

-The configuration example of `pos` is as follows:
+The configuration example of `pos` are as follows:

 ```javascript
 const pos = [